bjss-data-academy/apache-spark-databricks/databricks-data-management.md

 # Data Management in Databricks
-Databricks organises data in a specific way:
+Databricks organises data in a three-level structure:

 ![Data orgnaisation in Databricks](/images/databricks-data-organisation.png)